“DUDE! Where’s My MoJyo?!?,” was the question ablaze in my mind, when I started this blog.

 - Lunch (& Dinner): I hiked without dinner & settled for a peanut butter cookie, wrapped in a corn tortilla, which is as appetizing as a bowl of worms.
 Don’t let this happen to you!

 - Hiking sticks: help immensely! (knee & ankle braces if needed)

-- Freakin’ Toilet Paper or Napkins & Hand Sanitizer: I’m not going to elaborate.
+- Freakin’ Toilet Paper & Hand Sanitizer: I’m not going to elaborate.
 Too traumatic.
 Trust me, take it with you, it’s not fun to improvise in the wilderness, while trying to find privacy.
 Thank God for the fog.

 - Training with uphill hikes (not mandatory): However, will give a sense of what to expect for endurance.

 THE HIKE TO TROLLTUNGA | BEAUTY & SPLENDOR ALL AROUND